gruntwork-io/docs/_docs-sources/refarch/configuration/run-the-wizard.md

 Installation instructions for the Gruntwork CLI can be found in [Instal Required Tools](./install-required-tools.md#installing-gruntwork-cli).

+## Required Permissions

+To run the wizard you will need access to the AWS account that serves as the Organization Root of your AWS Organization.
+At a minimum, the AWS IAM user or role will need the `organizations:CreateAccount` action, which grants the ability to create member accounts.

 ## Running the wizard

 To commence the wizard, first authenticate to AWS on the command line, then run `gruntwork wizard`.